 This Low Carb / Sugar Free Crustless Cheesecake is topped with fresh strawberries and made in the pressure cooker!
 I used a sugar substitute to make it sugar-free, but this pressure cooker cheesecake recipe works wonderfully with real sugar.
 (If you are trying to stick to a low carb/keto diet- this low carb strawberry cheesecake will definitely help keep you on track.)

 I was scrounging around in my kitchen one evening a few months back, trying to find something sweet to satisfy my craving for dessert.
 I purposely don’t keep sweets around for this exact reason.
 (But it doesn’t stop me from searching the pantry and freezer to try to find something every time, lol.)
 My reasoning on the no sweets is that if I can just wait it out, the craving will usually go away.
 (Sometimes a sparkling ice will do the trick.
 I actually keep these on auto order, but you have to keep your eye on the price.
-It will go up and down…)
+It goes up and down on amazon…)

 These craving generally hit late at night, so if I’m serious about having dessert, then I actually have to go to the effort of making something -which is definitely less likely to happen, lol!